coryodaniel/klepto/README.md

 * Full javascript processing via phantomjs / poltergeist
 * All the fun of capybara
 * Scrape multiple pages with a single bot
-* Scrape individuals pages with multiple 'crawlers', see Bieber example.
 * Pretty nifty DSL
 * Test coverage!